-Description: Buffet from R-Way Furniture in Sheboygan painted in a custom deep teal with a bit of dark green hue.
+Description: Vintage buffet from Lambert’s Furniture painted in black with many parts left natural.
 The top has been sanded and stained in walnut.
-Original hardware in European gold.
-We accented the legs with a gold wash.
-Beautiful curved top and drawers.
-6 drawers and 2 doors for plenty of storage.
+Original hardware in bronze.
+Added a bit of metallic copper for accent.
+There are 2 drawers and 2 doors for storage.

 Description: Maple buffet painted in rococo, lightly distressed and finished in clear wax.
 Original hardware in dark nickel.
 The top has been sanded and stained in multi colors for a unique weathered wood look.
 Great eclectic statement piece for those who want something special.

 Description: MCM buffet/hutch from R-Way furniture painted in centennial blue with a soft azure blue inside.
 There are 2 large drawers and 3 shelves behind the glass doors (removable).
 Original hardware in dark nickel with silver accents.
 Really cute legs.

 It is an item of furniture traditionally used in the dining room for serving food, for displaying serving dishes such as silver, and for storage.
 They were first used in Sweden to lay out big spreads of food and drink, known smorgasbords.

 Buffets, sideboards, servers, credenzas: Do you find yourself using these terms interchangeably?
 I sure do!
 After all, there’s so much overlap between these furniture types that a piece’s classification is often determined solely by its location in your home.
 Confusing, right?
 Oh, and have you heard of a huntboard?
 I hadn’t either, at least until reading this helpful Houzz design article that breaks down the details of these terms.

 You might be asking yourself why does all of this matter?
 It doesn’t necessarily, especially if you already have a piece in your dining room that functions for you and meets all of your needs.